thorstenrie/ts-bedrock/README.md

 First, create an environment variable, holding the main host system bedrock server directory path, e.g., `/srv/bedrock`

-        $ export TS_MSBR_HOME=/srv/bedrock
+        $ export TS_MCBR_HOME=/srv/bedrock

 Afterwards, create the directory, e.g.,

-        # mkdir -p "$TS_MSBR_HOME"/server/worlds
+        # mkdir -p "$TS_MCBR_HOME"/server/worlds

-With the `--volume` flag, the container `worlds` directory can be mapped to the host `worlds` directory.
+With the `--volume` flag, the container `worlds` directory can be mapped to the host `worlds` directory: `--volume "$TS_MCBR_HOME"/server/worlds:/home/minecraft-bedrock/server/worlds`

-## Non-root system user
+### Non-root system user

 Within the container, the bedrock client will be executed by a non-root system user with username `minecraft-bedrock` in group `minecraft-bedrock`.
 The user is also required to be existent on the host system to actually store downloaded files in the bind mount.

 - For the container, the user will be automatically created in the container build
 - For the host system, you need to create the user, group and change the owner of `$TS_MSBR_HOME`
 - It is recommended, for security reasons, to have a new user namespace for the container, which is mapped to host system uid and gid ranges.
 Multiples of 2^16 with size 2^16 are a reasonable mapping on the host system uid and gid ranges.
-As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `524288` (and size `65536`)
+As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `1966080` (and size `65536`)
 - In this case, the rtorrent uid and gid on the host system is different from the uid and gid in the container.
-On the host system, the rtorrent uid and gid must correspond to the user namespace mapping.
+On the host system, the minecraft-bedrock uid and gid must correspond to the user namespace mapping.
 - In the following, the above mapping is assumed.
-Therefore, on the host system, rtorrent uid and gid is `524955` (524288 + 667).
+Therefore, on the host system, minecraft-bedrock uid and gid is `1966747` (1966080 + 667).
 In the container, rtorrent uid and gid is `667`.

 To create the group and user on the host system, run

-    # groupadd -r --gid 524955 minecraft-bedrock
+    # groupadd -r --gid 1966747 minecraft-bedrock
-    # useradd -r --uid 524955 --gid 524955 -s /usr/bin/nologin minecraft-bedrock
+    # useradd -r --uid 1966747 --gid 1966747 -s /usr/bin/nologin minecraft-bedrock

 Next, change the owner of `$TS_MSBR_HOME` to the new user

-    # chown -R 524955:524955 "$TS_MSBR_HOME"
+    # chown -R 1966747:1966747 "$TS_MCBR_HOME"

-With the `--uidmap 0:524288:65536` and `--gidmap 0:524288:65536` flags, the container gids and uids are mapped on the corresponding host gids and uids, as defined in the example above.
+With the `--uidmap 0:1966080:65536` and `--gidmap 0:1966080:65536` flags, the container gids and uids are mapped on the corresponding host gids and uids, as defined in the example above.

+### Build the container image

+The container image `bedrock` is build with [podman-build](https://docs.podman.io/en/latest/markdown/podman-build.1.html).
+With the flags `--pull` and `--no-cache` it explicitely requires the base image to be pulled from the registry and build from start.

+    # podman build --pull --no-cache -t bedrock ./bedrock/

+### Create a pod

+The container will be launched in a pod [1](https://kubernetes.io/docs/concepts/workloads/pods/) [2](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods).
+Here, we will create a new pod named `ts_bedrock_pod`.
+To enable the bedrock server in the container to use the required ports, they have to be published to the host.

+    # podman pod create \
+        --name ts_bedrock_pod \
+        --uidmap 0:1966080:65536 \
+        --gidmap 0:1966080:65536 \
+        --publish 19132:19132/udp \
+        --publish 43351:43351/udp

+### Launch the container

+With [podman-run](https://docs.podman.io/en/latest/markdown/podman-run.1.html), the bedrock server is launched in container `mcbr` in pod `ts_bedrock_pod`.
+With the `--volume` flags, the download directory and session data directory bind mounts are used.

+- With `--rm` the container will be removed when it exits.
+- With `-it` a pseudo-TTY is allocated and connected to the container’s stdin, so that an interactive bash shell in the container is created.
+It can be used to execute commands on the bedrock server.
+- With `-d` instead of `-it`, the container is run in the background.
+To attach to the container and execute commands on the bedrock server, use `# podman attach mcbr`

+    # podman run --rm -it \
+        --pod ts_bedrock_pod \
+        --volume "$TS_MCBR_HOME"/config:/home/minecraft-bedrock/config \
+        --volume "$TS_MCBR_HOME"/server/worlds:/home/minecraft-bedrock/server/worlds \
+        --name mcbr \
+        bedrock